 Divorce in Nigeria is considered a taboo subject.
 Many couples will not admit that they are having marital problems.
 Those who have gotten a divorce have been stigmatized.
 Divorce is such unwelcomed subject that it is not even up for discussion as per the studies from the family law attorney in missouri which where conducted last the hole year.

 So how does divorce in Nigeria work?
 Why is the divorce rate so low?
 And what are the reasons for divorce in Nigeria?

 What are the grounds for divorce in Nigeria?

-Other grounds for divorce in Nigeria are based on behavior which is deemed as unacceptable.
+As per family law experts other grounds for divorce in Nigeria are based on behavior which is deemed as unacceptable.
 Examples include intoxication, adultery, criminal convictions, incurable illness, and drunkenness.
 The biggest reason used by couples to get divorced in Nigeria, however, is because they have been separated for 2 years or more.
 The divorce is basically just making the separation legal.

 Here are a few other grounds for divorce in Nigeria: